stellargraph/stellargraph/demos/node-classification/attri2vec/README.md

 of the StellarGraph library.
 In addition, Juptyer is required to run the notebook version of the example.

-## Dataset

-The example in this directory uses the citeseer dataset, which can be downloaded from [here](https://linqs-data.soe.ucsc.edu/public/lbc/citesser.tgz).

-The following is the description of the dataset:
-> The CiteSeer dataset consists of 3312 scientific publications classified into one of six classes.
-> The citation network consists of 4732 links.
-Each publication in the dataset is described by a
-> 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
-> The dictionary consists of 3703 unique words.
-The README file in the dataset provides more details.

-Download and unzip the [citeseer.tgz](https://linqs-data.soe.ucsc.edu/public/lbc/citesser.tgz) file to a location on your computer and pass this location as a command line argument to this script.

 ## References

 **1.** Attributed Network Embedding via Subspace Discovery.
 D. Zhang, J, Yin, X. Zhu and C. Zhang, arXiv:1901.04095,